 Earlier, we alluded to the inevitable need for an emergency fund.
 Even if you have enough money to cover operational expenses on your own, you shouldn’t deplete your entire emergency fund in one shot.
 Instead, you should cover at least a portion of the damage with a business loan.

-Shopping for business loans, however, isn’t easy when your business is on the brink of survival.
+However, shopping for business loans isn’t easy when your business is on the brink of survival.
 And your options might be very slim considering the state of your cash flow.
 That’s why it’s highly recommended to begin researching your options now when your mind is clear.
 This way, when the need for additional funding arises, you’ll know who to call and what you can qualify for.

 Work on Building Business Credit

 Traditional financial institutions tend to base loan decisions on annual revenue, time in business, and available working capital.
 Alternative or online institutions, on the other hand, prioritize other aspects like business credit.
 Unlike those first three requirements, it is entirely feasible for a younger business to build a strong business credit profile.
-Depending on the institution, your business credit score could play a massive role in the borrowing amount, terms, and interest rate of your first loan.
+Your business credit score could play a massive role in your first loan’s borrowing amount, terms, and interest rate, depending on the institution.

 So, when deciding which vendors or suppliers to work with, make sure they report your payments to the major credit bureaus.
-Aside from your payment history with business partners, the other primary factor in your business credit score is your use of business credit cards.
+Besides your payment history with business partners, your business credit score’s other primary factor is your use of business credit cards.
 All you have to do is make timely payments and monitor the size of your revolving balance.
 Also, never use a personal credit card for business expenses.
-Every time you use a personal credit card for business expenses, you are missing the chance to improve your business credit.
+Whenever you use a personal credit card for business expenses, you miss the chance to improve your business credit.

 Start with a Smaller Business Loan